 I have been named a National Merit Semifinalist.
 What does this mean?

 Congratulations on being named a National Merit Semifinalist!
 This is a truly outstanding achievement, and only 1 percent of high school graduates are awarded this honor.
 We are thrilled you are considering the U of M and look forward to working with you throughout the year!

 At the University of Minnesota, you will automatically be considered for our academic scholarships as well as our University Honors Program based on an overall assessment of your admission application.
-If you haven't done so already, be sure to submit your complete application for admission as soon as possible.
+If you haven't done so already, be sure to submit your complete application for admission by the December 15th priority application deadline.